TMu42/web-build/README.md

 ### Anatomy of a command

-Each command must be on a single line and must occupy the whole line.
-Every line in a file must either be a single command OR file text.
+Every line in a file must either be a single command (or part of one) OR file text.
 A line may not contain a combination of command and file text.
-A line may not contain more than one command.
-A line is a command if and only if its first non-whitespace character is `:`.
+A line may not contain more than one command (or parts of more than one command).
+A line is the beginning of a command if and only if its first non-whitespace character is `:`.
 A valid command must also contain an unescaped `;` as a terminator.

 `    :THIS:IS:A:COMMAND; with an optional comment.`